wbamberg/idl-reference/docs/nsIFlavorDataProvider.md

 <tr>
 <td></td>
-<td>aTransferable (in parameter) the transferable we're being called for.
+<td>aFlavor (in parameter) the flavor of data to retrieve
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aTransferable (in parameter) the transferable we're being called for.
+<td>aData the data.
+Some variant of class in nsISupportsPrimitives.idl
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aTransferable (in parameter) the transferable we're being called for.
+<td>aDataLen the length of the data
 </td>
 </tr>